- Gold Coins

 - Gold is a portable store of value.
 It's easy to carry thousands of dollars of gold in your pocket if you're forced to evacuate due to a natural disaster, for example.

 - Gold is also financial "disaster insurance."
 Gold prices climb in times of economic or political crisis.
 This can offset your losses in a stock market crash, for instance.
-The time to buy gold is when things are calm, so that you get the greatest benefit from it when things get bad.
+The time to buy gold is when things are calm so that you get the most significant benefit from it when things get bad.

 WHICH GOLD COINS SHOULD I BUY?

 Deciding which gold coins to buy can depend on a few factors.
 Which gold coins are popular in your region?
 International bullion dealers such as Gainesville Coins buy and sell coins worldwide, but your local gold market may vary.
-The American Gold Eagle is the favorite gold bullion coin in the U.S., but many Europeans prefer the Austrian Gold Philharmonic.
+The American Gold Eagle is the favorite gold bullion coin in the U.S. Still; many Europeans prefer the Austrian Gold Philharmonic.

 The choice of which gold coin to buy applies to historical gold coins as well.
 You will have trouble finding a buyer for a French 20 franc gold coin in Kansas, or for an American Liberty Head half eagle in Tuscany.